 Downtown Los Angeles Environmental Engineering Company

-Geo Forward, Inc. is a Downtown Los Angeles environmental engineering company which specializes in multi-tenant residential, commercial and industrial projects.
-The company comprises a group of geologists, engineers and contractors with expertise in soil, groundwater and soil-gas contamination.
+Geo Forward, Inc. is a Downtown Los Angeles environmental engineering company that specializes in multi-tenant residential, commercial and industrial projects.
+The company comprises a group of geologists, engineers, and contractors with expertise in soil, groundwater, and soil-gas contamination.
 Additionally, geotechnical and mitigation construction services also apply.
 The company’s primary services include Geotechnical Evaluations, Phase 1 Environmental Site Assessments, Phase 2 Environmental Subsurface Investigations, soil and groundwater contamination remediation, groundwater monitoring and more.
 Additionally, Geo Forward participates in regional methane soil-gas assessments and vapor intrusion studies for public health protection efforts.
 Equally important, the company provides geological surveys and excavation and grading support services.
-Updated June 20, 2019.
+Updated December 30, 2019.

 The Downtown Los Angeles Initiative